qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/20230330-review-notes.md

 * Ensure each person can have a personal interaction with GitHub, JupyterLab, data.
 We don't want the experts to be the only ones _doing_.
 Encourage experts in groups to play a support role to non-experts.
-* ‼️ Intra-group teaching is an expectation of the workshop!
-Advertise this on the front page.
+* ‼️ ~~Intra-group teaching is an expectation of the workshop!
+Advertise this on the front page.~~
-* Create a new section of the site for "Running the workshop" or "For administrators" which includes a checklist.
+* ‼️ Create a new section of the site for "Running the workshop" or "For administrators" which includes a checklist.
-    * ‼️ Discuss roles for everyone in each workshop.
+    * Discuss roles for administrators in each workshop.
 Do we need more people to fill those roles? e.g. MC students?
-    * ‼️  Ensure our workshop's Zoom meeting is set to disable annotations.
+    * Ensure our workshop's Zoom meeting is set to disable annotations.